My treatment plans are unique and individualized for each person.

 COGNITIVE BEHAVIORAL THERAPY (CBT)

 The essence of CBT is to suggest ways to change the thoughts, attitudes emotions or behaviors that you feel have outlived their usefulness.
-My goal is to offer a variety of treatment techniques that can help you reduce self defeating thoughts and make the changes you wish to make.
-Together, we can work towards becoming more aware and gain a deeper understanding about yourself.
+My goal is to offer a variety of treatment techniques that can help you reduce self defeating thoughts and increase stronger decision making skills.
+Together, we can work towards increasing awareness and gaining a deeper understanding about yourself.
 CBT offers you the opportunity to look at issues from different perspectives, make improvements and move forward.
-It focuses on anxiety reduction techniques that include: handouts, exercises and homework (on request).
-One of the ways in which this type of therapy is known to be beneficial is towards reducing negative thoughts and unwanted behaviors, especially learned behaviors.
-For example, we may react to situations in the same way as our parents have done, without ever realizing this behavior was learned from watching them.
-An example is worrying, which tends to originate from parents who worry.
-CBT can help you overcome worrying, increase decision making and self soothing skills.
+It focuses on anxiety reduction techniques that include behavioural exercises and techniques.
+One of the ways in which this type of therapy is known to be beneficial, is helping to reduce negative thoughts and unwanted behaviors, especially learned or compulsive behaviors.
+For example, we may react to situations in the same way as our parents have done, without ever realizing this behavior was learned from them.
+An example is worrying, which tends to originate from anxious parents.
+CBT can help you reduce worrying, increase decision making ability and better define self soothing techniques.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT)